AGENTS.md

 ├── MotteBaileyCastleEntity → home-page ringwork castle hub; razed by the hwacha

-├── ShowcaseEntity → mounts one distant-island feature on the centre island for a /-/islands route
+├── ShowcaseEntity → mounts one distant-island feature on the centre island for a /-/vmax-tools-template/islands route

 ├── RocketLauncherEntity → "PROPEL" mode: hwacha + village + coastal trebuchet row